Finances About The Profession

 Yes.
 Absolutely.

-The AANA reports a projected shortage of approximately 12,500 anesthesia providers by 2033.
-That's 22% of the current workforce.
-There are roughly 57,000 practicing CRNAs in the U.S. right now, and demand keeps climbing because:
+The AANA projects a shortage of roughly 12,500 anesthesia providers by 2033, about 22% of the current workforce, and puts the number of practicing CRNAs at about 65,000.
+Demand keeps climbing because:

 - The population is aging and surgical volume keeps rising